MoigeMatino/data-structures-algorithms-python/dynamic_programming/fib/README.md

 # fib

-Write a function fib that takes in a number argument, n, and returns the n-th number of the Fibonacci sequence.
+Write a function `fib` that takes in a number argument, **n**, and returns the n-th number of the Fibonacci sequence.

 The 0-th number of the sequence is 0.